 Instructor for noncredit continuing education classes in how to write, publish, and market a book.
+Added a course on how to write your story for memoir writers.

 “Creagan responsibly and compassionately covers the many steps readers can take to give themselves the best odds of surviving or avoiding cancer and other diseases.” — Publishers Weekly The facts are clear.
 If you want to be healthy for life -Learn to talk so your doctor will listen. -Understand every diagnosis—and realize that you can survive bad news. -Follow Dr. Ed’s 8 simple commandments f... read more